Asking LLMs to Verify First is Almost Free Lunch: Proposed Method

+While zero-shot VF prompting is effective, it faces two limitations: defining a meaningful initial answer for complex, open-ended tasks is challenging, and it lacks a mechanism for controllable test-time scaling (TTS).
+To address these issues, we propose Iter-VF.

+\paragraph{Generating the Initial Answer.} For complex, open-ended tasks like coding, a trivial guess (e.g., $\bA'=$"\textit{print('Hello World')"}) provides little verification signal.
+To supply a non-trivial candidate without relying on prior knowledge, we simply ask the LLM to generate it.
+We first prompt the LLM using standard CoT to obtain an initial answer $\bA_1$ , and then apply VF prompting, i.e., $\tvf(\bQ,\bA_1)$ to yield a final answer $\bA_2$.
+This two-call approach can be applied to any complex problem (Section~\ref{sec:open}).

+\paragraph{Iterative Test-Time Scaling.} To achieve controllable TTS, we generalize this process into a sequential iteration.
+In each step $i$, a VF process takes an old answer $\bA_{i-1}$ as input and generates an improved answer $\bA_i$.
+We repeat this cycle up to a defined computation budget $B$, as outlined in Algorithm~\ref{alg:3}.
+The initial candidate $\bA_0$ can be either a user-provided trivial answer or one generated via standard CoT.

-Note that as a sequential TTS strategy, Iter-VF seems similar with existing strategies Self-Correction/Refine/Reflexion \cite{madaan2023self,shinn2023reflexion,muennighoff2025s1} in the iterations.
-In fact they are very different: to generate new answer in one iteration, existing strategies ask LLM to reflect and refine previous whole thinking process, while Iter-VF asks LLM to verify the extracted answer from last one iteration only.
-Iter-VF distinguishes itself by (i) maintaining a Markovian process across iterations, that avoids context overflow and error accumulation; and (ii) instructing to do reasoning from scratch in every iteration.
-Significantly different empirical results would be shown.
-One can also combine Iter-VF with some parallel strategies to combine the benefits and make full usage of $\bA_1,\cdots,\bA_{B-1}$, which would be discussed later in Section~\ref{sec:exp-tts}.
+As a sequential TTS strategy, Iter-VF seems similar with existing strategies Self-Correction / Refine~/ Reflexion in the iterations.
+In fact they are very different, as discussed in Appendix~\ref{sec:framework_differentiation}.
+Iter-VF distinguishes itself by (i) maintaining a Markovian process across iterations, that avoids context overflow and error accumulation; and (ii) instructing to do reasoning from scratch and benefit from the verification process in every iteration.